Author’s Note: An incomplete version of this review was posted two days ago by a reckless editor. The editor has been disintegrated.

 We’re Finally On Our Own

-We’re about 13,323 days from the OT, I’d say we’ve been on our own for a while.
+But if you think about it, around 13,323 days have passed since the OT, so I’d say we’ve been on our own for a while.

 This is what Star Wars is now.